Healthy Diet Plans >> Articles >> Diet and Wellness

 Treatment is difficult as the eating disorders fail to show up and remain undetected for years together.
 The arousal of complications that change an individual includes improper circulation, retinopathy, weight gain, nephropathy, neuropathy and ultimately death.
 The seriousness of these complications is not seen.

 Insulin administration is a common method of treatment in diabetes and unprofessional conduct to control weight is dangerous.
 The dosage is reduced, resulting in a rise in the blood sugar levels.
 Urinary sugar increases, thereby decreasing weight.
-Decreased insulin pushes out the tissues.
-Insulin abuse resulting in weight loss initially tends to improve the diabetic condition.
-But, continued use results in organ failure and is dangerous.

 It becomes habitual and uncontrollable.
 The most common feature in such individuals is the feeling of guilt arising as a result of blood sugar increase and weight control.
 Eating disorders are seen in individuals exhibiting poor glycemic control and with intermittent ketoacidosis.
 Healthy eating schedule is the basic principle of treatment.
 An open talk with a psychiatrist is helpful.
 Proper counseling by a nutritionist on ways to improvise the eating pattern is of help.